• Home

 6. Overworking the Skin During the Procedure

-If the technician passes over the same area repeatedly or applies excessive pressure, the risk of hyperpigmentation increases.
+If the technician passes over the same area repeatedly or applies excessive pressure, the risk of tattoo hyperpigmentation increases.
 Skilled, experienced artists are less likely to make this mistake.

 Solutions for Permanent Makeup Hyperpigmentation